 A gloom held the air.
 It was a distinct, permeating gloom, which sunk beneath the already dour Edinburgh day.
-I was travelling to “HQ” (not once since did I refer to my workplace that way) to be “debriefed” (again, not once…).
-I’d been employed with developing an inequalities evidence portfolio.
-The work led me into rooms with various bosses, like the boardroom equivalent of the final levels of a video game.
-It was somewhat fantastical to be part of a division which had been tasked with making Scotland into its own, ‘fairer’ state.
+I was travelling to ‘HQ’ to be ‘debriefed’.
+My work led me into rooms with various bosses, like the boardroom equivalent of the final levels of a video game.
+It was somewhat fantastical to be part of a unit which had been tasked with making Scotland into its own, ‘fairer’ state.
 And then suddenly, that task ended.
 Game over.

-Outside Scotch Government buildings, different forms of exaggerated life were stalking the Georgian streets, like misplaced animals of another era.
+Outside, different forms of exaggerated life were stalking the Georgian streets, like misplaced animals of another era.
 The Ayes were quick to dig their heels in and became the less impressive sounding 45.
-The Naes sunk silently back into the woodwork, typified by a colleague opting to change the topic at coffee break to “something else”.
+The Naes sunk silently back into the woodwork, typified by a colleague opting to change the topic at lunch to ‘something else’.
 Something else?
 My excitement over the past several months sunk in tandem with that remark.
-Now, in the absence of fanfare, brag or even conversation, it was difficult to see in that moment where the furore or future of the Scottish independence conversation lay.
+Now, in the absence of fanfare, brag or even conversation, it was difficult to see in that moment where the furore or future of the Scottish independence debate lay.
 I took sanctuary in pages of literature.
-And there, like embers of a bonfire, the spirit of one lesser referenced historical Scottish political figure, was still burning modestly, even as the superficial flames were dying on both sides of this contemporary political coin.
+And there, like embers of a bonfire, the spirit of one lesser referenced historical Scottish political figure was still burning modestly, even as the superficial flames were dying on both sides of this contemporary political coin.

 Published in 1902, Robert Cunninghame Graham’s Success contains a range of observational short stories or ‘sketches’, each with its own unique insights and perspectives, contributing to the author’s broad and sober vision.
 The old dictionary defines success as ‘a good or bad outcome of an undertaking’.
 The modern age has become defined by an entirely different ghoul – one possessed with achievement at all costs.
 Success is an antidote to the hollow and conceited illusions of congratulation, fortune and fame – personally and nationally – and the delusions of pride and separation that come with it.

-It is clear from the tone of Success that Cunninghame Graham’s experience of politics by the turn of the last century, with its shades of secrecy and emphasis on empiric wealth, had already become a form of disenchantment to the adventurer come politician.
+It is clear from the tone of Success that Cunninghame Graham’s experience of politics by the turn of the last century, with its shades of secrecy and emphasis on empiric wealth, had begun to disenchant to the adventurer politician.
 His book offers a reconceptualisation of the material notions of success.
 In the process, it presents the bones of a moral philosophy on the subject.

-He comments on the sardine-like transport and bodies washed ashore, left for dead; he contemplates the suffering of the officers erased from the narrative.
+He comments on the personnel, packed into ships like sardines in a box, their bodies washed ashore, left for dead; he contemplates the suffering of these officers erased from the narrative.
 In Cunninghame Graham’s eyes, the only thing of substance left was the skeleton itself.
 In the midst of the obsession between winners and losers, there will always be a far more dignified and serene success to be witnessed.
-As the author put it: “…the forgotten General sitting in his chair, whitening bones fast mouldering into dust…Let him sit on and rest, looking out on the sea, where his last vision saw the loss of his doomed country’s fleet.”
+As the author put it: ‘…the forgotten General sitting in his chair, whitening bones fast mouldering into dust…Let him sit on and rest, looking out on the sea, where his last vision saw the loss of his doomed country’s fleet.’
 Failure, for Graham, was worth a thousand successes.

 Refreshing as this smattering of Caribbean sea spray, the father of modern Scottish nationalist politics further extends the riches provided of our enduring General, as he gets to the heart of our less than stellar abilities at respecting and understanding one another, in his second sketch, The Gaulichu Tree.

-Back at HQ, as we awaited the debrief, a statistician chanced upon a finding: it seemed that there was a correlation between the most deprived Scottish areas and the Yes vote.
+Back in the office, a statistician chanced upon a finding.
+It seemed that there was a positive correlation between the most deprived Scottish areas and the Yes vote.
 We huddled around the graphic and got excited in our socially conscious shirts and ties – a professional scene which it strikes me would not have existed in the top-hatted Government days of Cunninghame Graham.
 Later that afternoon, the boss, scraping the bottom of the motivational barrel, caught wind of our (albeit undercooked) piece of evidence, and used it to highlight the inherent success of granting a voice to all.
 Corporate speak, perhaps – but a sober reflection at long last.

 One hundred and twelve years after the publication of Success, 87% per cent of the Scottish electorate made the choice to vote in the Scottish Independence Referendum – the largest non-obligatory voter turnout in modern political history.
 Political framing aside, these were people – women and men of all classes and creeds – who a century earlier, would not have had this opportunity.